Las Vegas, Nevada Population 2020

 Las Vegas itself is steadily recovering from the recession.
 It's now the 11th fastest growing metropolitan area, according to Forbes, and it's finally pushing past the plateau it hit during the recession.

-The area still has one of the highest foreclosure rates and largest inventories of vacant homes in the country, but it is attracting new people and new business.
+The area still has one of the highest foreclosure rates and the largest inventories of vacant homes in the country, but it is attracting new people and new business.
 The Las Vegas-Paradise metropolitan area is expected to grow from 1.988 million in 2012 to 3.32 million in 2042.
-This is a 67% increase, and one of the largest expected population booms in the United States.
+This is a 67% increase and one of the largest expected population booms in the United States.

 According to the most recent ACS, the racial composition of Las Vegas was:

 - Two or more races: 4.86%

 - Native American: 0.92%